TITLE Assistant Director, Management Development Institute

 Experience: A minimum of three years of experience providing management and professional development (credit or non-credit) instruction, training, or coordination is required, including the identification of training needs, development and/or coordination of training programs, or marketing of training and development programs.
 Extensive knowledge or experience in training requirements of business and industry is required.
 Experience in making presentations and in the design of promotional publications is preferred.

 Skills: Strong oral and written communication skills are required.
 Excellent interpersonal skills are required.
 Computer literacy, particularly word processing, is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Occasionally required to lift and carry materials and equipment weighing up to 25 pounds.